How to Play Poker: A Beginner’s Guide to Poker Rules

 Cards

 Poker is played with a single deck of 52 cards.
-The number of cards you’re dealt depends on the game.
-Most commonly you’ll get two face-down cards, but it could be three, four, five, or even more, depending on the game.
+The number of cards you’re dealt depends on the poker variant.
+Most commonly, you’ll get two face-down cards, but it could be three, four, five, or even more, depending on the game.

 There are also face-up cards, called community cards.
 These can be shared by any player at the table.
 They’re the ones which are dealt in the middle of the felt.

-In some poker variants, you’ll be dealt face-up cards which are just for you.
-But, for the most part, the rule is: if you can see a card, you can use it in your hand – just not in games like Stud.
+In some poker variants, you’ll be dealt face-up cards that are just for you.
+However, the general rule is that if you can see a card, you can use it in your hand, except in games like Stud.

 Bluffing